5 Canadian Horses Confirmed EIA-Positive

 Equine piroplasmosis cases can be mild or acute.
 Symptoms in an acutely affected equine may include fever, anemia, jaundiced mucous membranes, swollen abdomen, and labored breathing.
 EP can also cause a roughened hair coat, constipation, and colic.

 Horse owners can choose to treat their EP positive horse although there is no guarantee of clearance, according to TAHC.
-Until that time, EP horses must remain quarantined.
-They are microchipped with an ISO 11784/11785 compliant microchip and another acceptable form of identification such as a tattoo.
+Until that time, EP horses must remain quarantined and microchipped with an ISO 11784/11785 compliant microchip as well as another acceptable form of identification such as a tattoo.

 For the EIA positive horses, they must remain under a lifelong quarantine or face euthanasia.